Bellview Airlines Flight 210: Sabotage and in-flight fire

 There were widespread fear of sabotage as some terrorist groups had claimed responsibility for the crash.
-There was also unverified rumor that the crash was an assassination attempt as one of the passengers was Waziri Mohammed, a close aide to then-Nigerian President Olusegun Obasanjo.
+There was also unverified rumour that the crash was an assassination attempt as one of the passengers was Waziri Mohammed, a close aide to then-Nigerian President Olusegun Obasanjo.
 Bellview Airlines also raised the possibility of a low level explosion aboard the flight considering that Flight 210 immediately nose dived shortly after take off and that the pilots were not able to declare an emergency.

-The Nigerian government then invited the Nigerian State Security Services and the American Federal Bureau of Investigation (FBI) to confirm the presence of an explosion on Flight 210.
+The Nigerian government invited the Nigerian State Security Services and the American Federal Bureau of Investigation (FBI) to confirm the presence of an explosion on Flight 210.
 Pieces of burnt fuselage parts of the left side of the underbelly of the aircraft were found approximately 100 ft away from the crater.
 The burnt parts contained a portion of the registration number and another section of the skin with the other part of the registration number.
-The two pieces matched and were suspected to emanate from the left side of the fuselage.
+The two pieces matched and were suspected to come from the left side of the fuselage.

-FBI then took a piece of the burnt part for laboratory analysis and screened the piece for the presence of explosive residue.
+The FBI took a piece of the burnt part for laboratory analysis and screened the piece for the presence of explosive residue.
 The analysis revealed no signs of high explosives on board the aircraft.

-However, according to The Aviation Herald, FBI had found evidence of a slow fire inside the aircraft, particularly on the luggage compartment with its panel being molten by the intense fire, though it was not hot enough to melt the aircraft's outer skin.
+According to The Aviation Herald, the FBI had found evidence of a slow fire inside the aircraft, particularly on the luggage compartment with its panel being molten by the intense fire, though it was not hot enough to melt the aircraft's outer skin.
 The conclusive evidence which would have allowed further identification of a post impact or inflight fire however had disappeared from the crash site.
 Thus, a conclusion could not be reached.